Joshua-McCord/AstraECS/README.md

 straight-forward API, and leverages modern data storage philosophies to allow the quick creation, iteration, updating, and deleting of Entities.

-> Disclaimer: As of July 28, 2023, this project is still a work in progress.
-I would NOT recommend adding this
-> into a serious game or engine right now.
-I do believe in just a little while this will be a shippable system,
-> but there are too many features missing or features not fleshed out.
-Once I feel confident enough in Astra
-> itself, I will remove this disclaimer.
-If you are interested in Astra, then I do believe the current build is
-> a good base to start from and you can feel confident in forking the project and adding your own features!
-> -- jcm

 # Table of Contents

 * [Introduction](#introduction)